confluentinc/ksql/docs/concepts/ksql-architecture.rst

 * KSQL UI – enables developing KSQL applications in |c3|

 KSQL Server comprises the KSQL engine and the REST API.
-KSQL Server instances communicate with the Kafka cluster, and you can scale them as necessary.
+KSQL Server instances communicate with the Kafka cluster, and you can add more of them as necessary without restarting your applications.

 .. image:: ../img/ksql-architecture-and-components.png
    :alt: Diagram showing architecture of KSQL